barde/barde/README.md

 ### 🎩 *Digital architect from the retro-futuristic timeline*

 Building systems with the precision of a spacecraft engineer and the imagination of a golden-age sci-fi author.
-Currently navigating between embedded systems, cloud architectures, and desktop applications.
+Currently navigating between AI, IoT, ephemeral compute hosting and all things data.

 #### 🚀 Current Explorations
 - 🤖 Embracing the AI-assisted coding revolution with Claude, Copilot, and emerging LLMs